 What Does Treatment Look Like?

-OMM treatments involve a range of hands-on techniques, from gentle, subtle methods to more direct approaches such as stretching, joint articulation, and guided movement.
+OMM treatments involve a range of hands-on techniques, from gentle, subtle approaches to more direct methods such as stretching, joint articulation, and guided movement.
+Sessions may address muscles, joints, ligaments, fascia, organs and their related nervous, circulatory, and lymphatic systems.
+Each session is individualized, tailored to what is being communicated at each moment of each visit.

 Common Techniques